Massachusetts legal answers,

 What we handle in Massachusetts

-Eighteen Massachusetts practice areas, one list.
-Injury matters are accepted on contingency; DUI, criminal, divorce, family law, real estate, bankruptcy, and immigration are billed on a fixed-fee or hourly basis.
+Thirty-one Massachusetts practice areas, one list.
+Injury, accident, and mass-tort matters are accepted on contingency; DUI, criminal, divorce, family law, real estate, bankruptcy, and immigration are billed on a fixed-fee or hourly basis.
 Click any area for the rule, the controlling authority, and the procedure for engaging counsel.

 -